-The most recent New England Journal of Medicine has a case study in which the patient has AV node re-entry.
+The New England Journal of Medicine has a case study in which the patient has AV node re-entry.
 Normally this produces tachycardia.
 But in this case, the re-entry is atypical, so that the heart rate does not increase, but instead the re-entry causes the atria to contract at about the same time as the ventricles.
 As a result the atria are contracting when the AV valve is closed.
-During the atrial contraction, the pressure in the veins increases subtantially and you can see the external jugular pulse when the atria contract.
+During the atrial contraction, the pressure in the veins increases subtantially and you can see the internal jugular pulse when the atria contract.
 This is called the "frog sign".

 Observe the video.
 Notice the instant effect of pressing on the carotid sinus.
 The arrhythmia immediately stops as increasing vagal effect acts on the heart.
 Be sure you are clear about why pressing on the carotid sinus increases parasympathetic effects on the heart.